Since 2001

 • Buying dining for 8 in a property that sleeps 12 — the dining-shot is photographed and undersized dining is visible

-• Skipping outdoor scope to save $3k — the lanai is the second or third listing photo and a major conversion driver
+• Skipping outdoor scope to save a few thousand dollars — the lanai is the second or third listing photo and a major conversion driver

 • Investing in a game room before completing the photogenic basics — at 5BR the basics consistently outperform amenity additions